 Hanane Abouelkeir is a research student working in the area of dynamic matching problems

 Paul Gorny is a research student.
 The tentative title of his thesis is "The Interplay of identity and Conflict"

 David Jones is a research student whose thesis is provisionally titled "Finance and Growth in Developing Countries"

 Anwesha Mukherjee is a research student.
 Her main area of research is contest theory, with a particular focus on experimental investigation of individual behaviour in competitive situations.

-Lina Restrepo Plaza is a research student, studying the interation of behavioural determinants and political economy, specifically how context and institutions affect individuals’ decision-making processes.
-She is working on how the experience of power affects individuals’ demeanor – the institutions that foster societies governance, cross cultural differences of the effect of leaders on team performance, causes of violent conflict, the effect of conflict exposure on the value of political rights, and other-regarding preferences, institutions that support or undermine teams versus individuals’ performance in coordination tasks, and the effect of drug deterrence policies on the dynamic of narco-traffic networks.
+Lina Restrepo Plaza is a research student, studying the interaction of behavioural determinants and political economy, specifically how context and institutions affect individuals’ decision-making processes.
+She is working on how the experience of power affects individuals’ demeanour – the institutions that foster societies governance, cross cultural differences of the effect of leaders on team performance, causes of violent conflict, the effect of conflict exposure on the value of political rights, and other-regarding preferences, institutions that support or undermine teams versus individuals’ performance in coordination tasks, and the effect of drug deterrence policies on the dynamic of narco-traffic networks.

 Antonis Staras is a research student working on rational choice, with a particular interest in individual reasoning.
 He uses both theory and philosophical methods.